SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

 Constant Declaration
 --------------------

-A constant declaration introduces a constant named value into your program.
+A :newTerm:`constant declaration` introduces a constant named value into your program.
-Constant declarations begin with keyword ``let`` and have the following form:
+Constant declarations are declared using the keyword ``let`` and have the following form:

 .. syntax-outline::